rohlex18/ArtemisWorkshop/README.md

 ![](img/folder_hierarchy.png)

+Raising and lowering the shields has been done as an example.
+Press `ctrl+space` to spoof a shields packet.

 ![](img/sending_packets.png)

 Try returning to the `console choice` screen and switching roles.
 Do your previous custom commands still work?
 How could Artemis prevent this from happening?

 ### 5. Manipulating Packets

-In this section we will be a bit more covert and instead of using the keyboard to send packets, we will edit packets as they are sent from the client.
+In this section we will be a bit more covert and instead of using the keyboard to send packets, we will use the TCP Proxy to edit packets as they are sent from the client.

 ![](img/forward_packets.PNG)